Healthy-AI/healthy-ai.github.io/about.markdown

 &nbsp;

 **Funding**
-Fredrik Johansson and students Newton Mwai Kinyanjui, Lena Stempfle, Anton Matsson and Adam Breitholtz are supported in part by the
-Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Fredrik Johansson and students are supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.